 - engaged in “cruel treatment” by intentionally causing physical or emotional pain that reasonably causes fear of serious injury or danger to one’s life or health;

-- have an incurable mental illness, which has been “certified” by a court or by two physicians who have personally examined the patient, and the patient has been institutionalized for a period of 2 years before the filing of the divorce; or
+- have an incurable mental illness, which has been “certified” by a court or by two physicians who have personally examined the patient, and the patient has been institutionalized for a period of two years before the filing of the divorce; or

 - are addicted to drugs (any controlled substance).2